ricardovogel/sigridci/docs/capabilities/system-green-code.md

 # Green Code

-Green Code is a beta feature focused on the code's sustainability and resource efficiency.
+Green Code is a beta feature focused on the code's **sustainability** and **resource efficiency**.
 This may be available for your system.
 It depends on which capabilities have been activated specifically for your system or portfolio.

 ## Navigating the Green Code Overview
 The Green Code overview page shows a star rating, a summary of findings, their change, age and estimated severity.